Blue-Matter/MARS/README.md

 <!-- badges: end -->

 MARS (**Multi-stock Assessment with Regional Spatiotemporal dynamics**) is a multi-stock, spatially-explicit age-structured model.

-As a multi-stock model, it is intended for use in fisheries where stock composition can not be readily identified in fishery data, e.g., catch and age/length composition.
-Seasonal stock availability and movement can also be explicitly modeled with a multi-spatial area configuration.
+With explicit seasonal stock availability and movement, MARS is intended for use in mixed fisheries where stock composition can not be readily identified in fishery data alone, i.e., from catch and age/length composition.
+Models can also be fitted to genetic data, e.g., stock composition of catches and close-kin pairs.

 Funding for development of MARS is provided by the NOAA Fisheries Bluefin Tuna Research Program